makrai/notes/zhang2310-socioprag-64-lang.md

 ## 5.2 Results

 * tab 3: aggregated performance of Test-S on each task and main category
-* test results on all datasets and compare to dataset-specific SoTA performance in Tables 17, 18, 19, 20, 21, and 22 in Appendix
+* test results on all datasets and comparison to dataset-specific SoTA perf:
+  Tables 17--22 in Appendix

 ### 5.2.1 Overall performance over different models?

-* All the fully finetuned models surpass the zero-shot generative models as well as ChatGPT, as shown in Table 3.
-The
+* All the fully finetuned models surpass the zero-shot generative models as well as ChatGPT, as shown in Table 3
 * most superior among the finetuned models is InfoDCL, which achieves SPA 71.60
-  * outperforms ChatGPT with 11.56 points SPARROW score.
-On the other hand, the
+  * outperforms ChatGPT with 11.56 points SPARROW score
 * open-source models (ie BLOOM, mT5 and LLaMA) still close to a random baseline
 * instruction tuned multilingual LLMs (BLOOMZ and mT0) only slightly > random